“Winter’s a good time to stay in and cuddle

 The summer months at a Level 1 Trauma Center tend to be some of the busiest months for trauma teams and this chaplain is not exempt.
 My calendar gets locked and my days become a whirlwind blur.
 During the summer when somebody asks how I am doing, I usually don’t know.
 I can be exhausted, excited, anxious, angry, overwhelmed, energetic, discouraged, determined, rushed, frustrated or fantastic.
 I can be feeling any or all of them, in a day or in an hour.

 Why are we so busy?
 It’s summer.
 Schools are out.
 People are traveling.
 Nights are longer.
 People get angry.
 Families get together.
 People get reckless.
 And no matter what, I promise the North Carolina humidity will cause a few situations that I cannot make up and you will not believe.
 Oh and we are the only Level 1 Trauma Center on the east side of 95 and the beach is on the other side of us.
 So yeah, we are busy.
-No matter what though, there is nobody I see stepping up to the plate and more focused than the Trauma service I work with.
+No matter what though, there is nobody I see stepping up to the plate and more focused than the Emergency Dept and Trauma services I work with.
 Everybody from nurses, doctors, PAs, NPs, PTs, OTs, RTs, CMs, everyone in-between and this chaplain; we work hard and stay focused on what needs to be done to care for everyone admitted to the service.

 I have seen way too many people injured this summer, with injuries from head to toe.
 With those injuries, I’ve seen lives come to a tragic end.
 Their families are broken in grief and hurting with unanswered questions and it’s heartbreaking.
 At the same time, I’ve seen incredible life saving moments, too.
 Being a part of these moments has been heart fulfilling.
 The emotions are running the gamut this summer.
 I’ve cried more tears than I care to admit for reasons that I can’t explain; from unwarranted actions, people trying to earn a living, families vacationing, friends having fun, and broken hearts trying to ease their pain.
 On the grateful side, some of these tears are due to seeing miracles standing before me, literally.